The Facts About

-This can as a result, increase stress and anxiety.
+This shift from a known to unfamiliar mood.
+Generally occurs during the period from puberty.
+To adulthood.
+As a result, increasing stress and anxiety occur in the child.
 According to World Health Organization, this period of development corresponds roughly with the ages between ten to nineteen.
 During puberty hormones released and causes these emotional changes in the youth.
-One out of every eight teenager is suffering from depression.
+One out of every five teenager is suffering from depression.
 A research facts that many parents are so unaware of this and teens too.

 What is Teenage Depression?